kngpvrk/BP1-SeismicWavePropagation/README.md

  of heterogeneity and nonmatching grids.
 Advances in Water Resources, 30(8):1722–1736, 2007.
 - A. Baratta and I. Corbi.
 Epicentral distribution of seismic sources over the territory.
 Ad vances in Engineering Software, 35(10-11):663–667, 2004.
-- S. Evje and T. Fl˚atten.
+- S. Evje and T. Flatten.
 Cfl-violating numerical schemes for a two-fluid model.
 Journal of Scientific Computing, 29:83–114, 2006.
 - Ankit Rohatgi.
 Webplotdigitizer, 2023.
 Accessed: January 17, 2025.